kawaraa/k-trader/README.md

 **Selling:** `3530 / 100 * 0.40 = (fee 14.12) - 3530 = (To get 3515.88)`

 **Earnings:** `(Got 3515.88) - (Paid 3514) = (1.88)`

+## Strategies

+- Buy ETH/USDT using 10% of starting capital.
+Add an additional 10% of available cash to the position at every 1% drop in price.
+Sell at 2% profit or 10% loss.
+- Buy ETH/USDT using 50% of starting capital.
+Add an additional 50% of available cash to the position at every 1% drop in price.
+Sell at 2% profit or 10% loss.
+- Buy ETH/USDT using 100% of starting capital if at 1% drop in price.
+Sell at 2% profit or 10% loss.
+- Check the price and Buy ETH/USDT using 100% of starting capital if at 1% drop in price.
+Sell at 2% profit or 10% loss.
+- Check the price and Buy ETH/USDT using 100% of starting capital if at 1% raise in price.
+Sell at 2% profit.
+- Buy ETH/USDT using 100% of starting capital.
+Sell at 2% profit
+- Buy ETH/USDT using 10% of starting capital.
+Add an additional 10% of available cash to the position at every 1% drop in price.
+Sell at 2% profit.